marrem/raspi-raspicam/README.md

 ## Using images

-You can install mjpeg-streamer to use the written images and publish them as a mjpeg stream, so you can use the raspberry-pi as a regular webcam
+You can install mjpeg-streamer with the *input_file* plugin to use the written images and publish them as a mjpeg stream, so you can use the raspberry-pi as a regular webcam

+## Addendum

+There now exists a fork of the mjpg-streamer with a plugin to read directly from the Raspberry Pi camera.
+So raspimjpeg is not necessary anymore.
+For more info I will create a repo raspi-mjpg-streamer soon.